AllenInstitute/cell_type_mapper/docs/mapping_cells.md

 as input the H5AD file of unlabeled data and write out a new H5AD file with the same contents, except that the genes are all identified by Ensembl IDs.

-**This is not necessarily required if you are mapping to taxonomies other than those already supported in the online version of MapMyCells.** It is also not required if your H5AD file already refers to genes via Ensembl IDs.
+**This step may not be required if you are mapping to taxonomies other than those already supported in the online version of MapMyCells.** It is also not required if your H5AD file already refers to genes via Ensembl IDs.